GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 : Extensions that enhance the Chrome user interface, such as tab managers, shortcut managers, and app launchers.

 Games
-: Extensions providing a wide array of desktop and archade style games.
+: Extensions providing a wide array of desktop and arcade-style games.

 Household
 : Extenions for helping you around the house.
 This category includes, recipe savers and managers, budgeting, product research, and more.